Bryce Canyon National Park is one of Southern Utah's most famous and beautiful tourist destinations.

-It is also the easiest trail that leads to Bryce Canyon's main amphitheater.
+It is also the most accessible trail that leads to Bryce Canyon's main amphitheater.

 However, the ease of this hike does not disregard its beauty and the adventure it offers visitors.

-The trail is absolutely beautiful and perfect for hiking.
+The trail is stunning and perfect for hiking.

 If you are not an expert or are trying hiking for the first time, the Queens Garden Trail is perfect for you.